elmadjian/pEyeTracker/README.md

 ### Collaboration

-As stated before, pEyeTracker is at an experimental stage.
+As stated before, pEyeTracker is at an early experimental stage.
 Unfortunately, I can only work on it at my spare time, so any help with debugging, adding new useful features, or re-writting a problematic module would be greatly appreciated.

 If you feel like collaborating, just get in touch or make a pull request with your changes.
 I will gladly look at it as soon as I can.